 However, while technology enables companies to provide fast, convenient service at scale, customers ultimately demand human connections.
 Findings from a PwC Consumer Intelligence Series survey found that 75% of shoppers desire more human interaction in the future.
 This marks the importance of the human touch in providing an authentic customer experience for consumers.

 When adopting new technologies, businesses should consider if they are seamless and frictionless for customers and employees.
-While it is important to stay ahead of the curve, avoiding the use of automation for its own sake will help companies create the most meaningful experiences for customers.
+While it is important to stay ahead of the curve, avoiding the use of automation for its own sake will help companies create the most meaningful customer experiences.

-2. What areas of technology should companies be investing in to deliver a better and personalized experience for guests?
+2. What areas of technology should companies be investing in to deliver a better and more personalized customer experience?

 3. What is the right balance between technology and humans when it comes to customer experience?